Scott Young (writer): Early life

 Born in Cypress River, Manitoba, Young grew up in nearby Glenboro, Manitoba, where his father, Percy Andrew Young, owned a drug store.
 His mother was Jean Ferguson Paterson.
 After his father went broke in 1926, the family moved to Winnipeg, but was unable to afford to stay there.
 His parents separated in 1930, and he went to live with an aunt and uncle in Prince Albert, Saskatchewan, for a year before moving back to Winnipeg to live with his mother.
-He left high school at 16 and began working for a tobacco wholesaler.

 Young began writing while in his teens, submitting stories to various publications, most of which were rejected.
 At the age of 18, in 1936, he was hired as a copyboy at the Winnipeg Free Press and was soon made sports reporter.
 He met Edna Blow "Rassy" Ragland in 1937 and the two were married in 1940.

 Moves to Toronto

 Unable to get a raise at the Free Press, Young moved to Toronto in 1941, covering news and sports for the Canadian Press news agency.
 His first son, Bob Young, was born in 1942 and five months later, Young was sent to England to help cover World War II for CP.
 He came back a year later and joined the Royal Canadian Naval Reserves, where he served as a Communications Officer until his release from the service when the war ended in 1945.
 Young returned to CP and soon joined Maclean's magazine as an assistant editor.
 His second son, Neil Young, was born in Toronto in November 1945.

-Young began to sell fiction to publications in Canada and the United States including the Saturday Evening Post and Collier's.
-He quit his job at Maclean's in 1948 to write short stories full-time.

-In 1949, Young bought a house in Omemee, Ontario, near Peterborough.
-The family's finances would vary with Young's success in selling his stories and he began taking assignments from Sports Illustrated.
-His first novel The Flood was published in 1956.
-Young moved to Pickering, Ontario and spent a year working in public relations for a jet engine company before joining The Globe and Mail as a daily columnist in 1957 and moving back to Toronto.
-In 1959, Young met Astrid Mead while on assignment in British Columbia.
-Soon after, he and Edna separated.
-Following Young's divorce in 1961, he married Mead.
-They had a daughter, Astrid Young, in 1962.

-He was also a host on Hockey Night in Canada until getting on the wrong side of Toronto Maple Leafs co-owner John W. H. Bassett.
-The Leafs threatened HNIC's sponsor and advertising agency until they agreed to fire Young.
+In 1955, Scott Young authored “The Way Up”, an account of the 10-year history of A. V. Roe Canada Limited.
+Page 28 of the account says: '“The Author – Scott Young, 37, has had his stories published in most of the principal magazines in Canada, the United States and Britain; and in translations in many European countries.
+His fourth book, a novel with a background of the Winnipeg flood of 1950, will be published in 1956.
+Commenting on the A.V.
+Roe Canada story, Mr. Young said: “The single unhappy part of finishing this story is in realizing that I didn’t have room to mention other hundreds of people who made significant contributions to this company.””'

+The Flood was the first novel by Scott Young, and was published by McClelland and Stewart Limited, Toronto, Ontario, Canada, 1956.